LayerManager/layman/doc/rest.md

 Body parameters:
 - *file*, file(s) or file name(s)
    - If provided, current layer vector data file will be deleted and replaced by this file.
-GeoServer layer, DB table, and thumbnail will be deleted and created again using the new file.
+GeoServer feature types, DB table, and thumbnail will be deleted and created again using the new file.
    - one of following options is expected:
       - GeoJSON file
       - ShapeFile files (at least three files: .shp, .shx, .dbf)